 International students who choose to study in Australia have a large range of accommodation options from which to choose.
 However, students need to be aware that housing at Australian universities is very different from what many international students will be used to, because Australian universities provide little or no university housing.
-It is not nonexistent, but most students at Australian universities live off-campus, whether through homestay programs, hostels, or rental properties.
+While on-campus housing does exist sparingly, most students at Australian universities live off-campus through homestay programs, hostels, or rental properties.

 Hostel and Guest House Accommodation